-Setting Description Allow Compression Specifies if compression should be enabled or disabled for SSH clients.
-Force Key Authentication Specifies if key usage is mandatory or optional for SSH clients.
-If key usage is mandatory for external SSH clients and you want to automate user logins, the private key of the client certificate on the Windows system must be generated in a UNIX compatible format.
-For instructions on how to generate the required key, see the following Handling Forced Key Authentication section.
-This setting is only available in Advanced View mode.
-Secure FTP Support Specifies if sshd implements the sftp subsystem.
-Secure FTP may be viewed as a more comfortable alternative to the humble scp command when trying to transfer bulk data to or from the box.
-This setting is only available in Advanced View mode.
+If key usage is mandatory for external SSH clients and you want to automate user logins, the private key of the client certificate on the Windows system must be generated in a UNIX-compatible format.
+For instructions on how to generate the required key, see the following "Handling Forced Key Authentication" section.

+- Secure FTP Support (Only available in Advanced View mode) Specifies if sshd implements the sftp subsystem.
+Secure FTP may be viewed as a more comfortable alternative to the simple scp command when trying to transfer bulk data to or from the box. - Use DSA Keys (Only available in Advanced View mode) To enhance security, other key types will be preferred over DSA keys.
+Disabling DSA keys increases security, but breaks the SSH communication with HA partners, Control Centers, or managed firewalls if the release version is below 7.1.0.